DogiDev/DogiDev/README.md

 ##

-- 😅 I'm trying to be good dev but i am lazy
+- 😅 I'm trying to be good dev but i am stupid
-- 🧡 In love with NoPixel 3.0

 ##